protocol/web3-dev-team/proposals/filplus-registry-overhaul.md

 Explain how this addresses known challenges or opportunities.
 What awesome potential impact/outcomes/results will we see if we nail this project?
 -->

-- Fil+ part of the golden path / bedrock
-- key lever to make deals happen for clients with real demand
-- miners want to look good
+Fil+ is part of Bedrock / the Golden Path for users to onboard data onto Filecoin.
+It is a key lever for making deals happen for real clients with real use cases for Filecoin.
+Having a fantastic experience for the Fil+ Registry App will make:
+- dealmaking for clients easier (by helping them get DataCap, get it faster, and use it)
+- help miners be more discoverable / self-select into being found by verified clients
+- enable notaries to more easily track DataCap applications and approve them for appropriate clients

 #### Internal leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_
 <!--
 Explain the opportunity or leverage point for our subsequent velocity/impact (e.g. by speeding up development, enabling more contributors, etc)
 -->

-Minimal internal leverage.
+Unless there is a similar flow we'd like to build out for another project (potentially, re Green mining?), this likely has minimal internal leverage.

 #### Confidence
 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.
 <!--Explain why this rating-->
+5 (Impact: 5, Confidence: 5, Ease: 6)

 ## Project definition
 #### Brief plan of attack